 Results and Discussions:

 The age of the selected farm women was laid in between 25-60 years with physically fit to carry the weeding practice.
-The result Table-1 depicts the parameters which were observed for weeding with three pronged wheel hoe and hand method.
+The result( Table.1)depicts the parameters which were observed for weeding with three pronged wheel hoe and hand method.
 Three pronged wheel hoe had significantly higher work output than hand weeding.
-With three pronged wheel hoe carried highly notable work output than the hand method.
-The highest per cent of work efficiency was noted while working with three pronged wheel hoe (91.6%) as compared to weeding with hand (80.5%).
-It means that work output was increased as compared to traditional hand weeding method Table-1.
-In demonstrated villages more number of farm women were attracted by seeing the advantages with three pronged wheel hoe and more (82) number were forwarded to adopt this technology to use in their vegetable crops and inter cultivation operations.
+With three pronged wheel hoe carried highly notable work output than the hand method. ( DUPLICATE)In demonstrated villages more number of farm women were attracted by seeing the advantages with three pronged wheel hoe and more (82) number were forwarded to adopt this technology to use in their vegetable crops and inter cultivation operations.

-.
-As evident from the data in (Table-1), less labour (4nos) were engaged in weeding with wheel hoe over manual weeding (8nos) and labour wages (Rs.1600/-) also reduced with machine weeding than manual weeding (3200/-).
+As evident from the data , less labour (4) were engaged in weeding with wheel hoe over manual weeding (8) and labour wages (Rs.1600/-) also reduced with machine weeding than manual weeding (Rs.3200/-).
 Comparatively spent almost double the amount to manual weeding over control method of weeding.
-Taking time (8hrs) to weeding with wheel hoe was also same with control method.
-The data (Table-1) depict that total no. of weeds before operation /sq.mt with machine and hand were found 70 numbers only then after the operation with two methods 3 weeds noted with manual weeding and only 8 weeds were found with machine weeding.
+Taking time (8h) to weeding with wheel hoe was also same with control method.
+The total no. of weeds per m2 before operation with machine and hand were found 70.
+The number of weeds after the operation s 3 and 8 with manual operation and wheel hoe operation, respectively..
 As per the observations of the both methods after operations, the very less number difference was noticed with machine method than hand method.
-As per the Table 1, weeding with wheel hoe weeding efficiency per cent (91.6) was also increased than hand weeding efficiency (80.5) percentage.
+The weeding efficiency of 91.6% was achieved with wheel hoe, whereas the weeding efficiency with hand weeding is only 80.5%.

 Overall discomfort rating (ODR) weeding in vegetable crops is an activity where musculo-skeletal problems are very prominent.
 The reason is weeding activity is time taking and performed continuously in same posture for prolonged hours.
-The overall discomfort rate of hand weeding and three pronged wheel hoe was 8.7 and 4.6 (Table-1) i.e., more than mild to moderate discomfort respectively musculo-skeletal problems.
+The overall discomfort rate of hand weeding and three pronged wheel hoe was 8.7 and 4.6 i.e., more than mild to moderate discomfort respectively musculo-skeletal problems.
 The musculo-skeletal problems and posture were evaluated by asking the respondents as to where they felt pain in their body after weeding with manual and improved technology.
-The data (Table-1) depict that weeding with manual weeding in vigorous posture causes severe pain in the back, right wrist, right shoulder, and knees.
+The weeding with manual weeding in vigorous posture causes severe pain in the back, right wrist, right shoulder, and knees.
 On the opposing, using improved weeding tool induced mild to moderate pain in the shoulders and arms.
 Further Drudgery index (DI) score was also calculated for both methods as per the given drudgery index (DI) score formula that indicated low (48.6) Drudgery Index score for improved method and high (78.2) Drudgery Index score for manual method respectively.

-Table 1 Mean value of comparative parameters of observation between three pronged wheel hoe and manual weeding for three years (2022 to 2024), (N-30)
+Table 1.
+Mean value of comparative parameters of observation between three pronged wheel hoe and manual weeding for three years (2022 to 2024)